Caroline's Story, in Her Own Words:

 International Yoga Retreat Leader (2010 - present)

 Wellness Professional Mentorship (2011 - present)

 'From head to heels, you must find your center' - BKS Iyengar

 When our body is centered, all postural muscles are working harmoniously with one another; this happens when there is the perfect combination of muscle strength and flexibility.
-Pain arises either from trauma, a group of tense muscles, or scar tissue causing an awkward pull across joints, which will, over time, create pain and poor body mechanics.
-Massage, mindful movement, and Coaching can help to center the body.
+Pain arises either from trauma, stress, or poor posture.
+Massage, mindful movement, and Coaching can help to center the body and relieve pain.